I only have a small website with a few users. Why am I even interesting to hackers?

 Large companies are often attacked specifically by very skilled hackers. to obtain data (personal data, bank data, product data, company internal data).

-For the mass of normal hackers stood less the large companies in the target, these often have good IT departments and security measures and are much harder to attack.
-This is why anonymous mass attacks mainly affect small websites, especially those with such popular installed programs as WordPress.
+For the mass of normal hackers, it is not so much the large companies that are targeted; these often have good IT departments and security precautions and are much harder to attack.
+Therefore, in anonymous mass attacks, it is mainly small websites that are affected, predominantly those with such popular installed programs as WordPress.
 Here, the security precautions are usually lower, the operators more inexperienced, the software is not up-to-date – and many website operators do not even notice a hostile takeover.
-Until they suddenly find that web browsers are triggering alerts or Google has banned the site from the index with a “hacked” warning and you are suddenly “invisible” to the world.
+Until they suddenly realize that web browsers are triggering alerts or Google has banned the page from the index with a “hacked” warning and therefore you are suddenly “invisible” to the world.

 Spying on data is then also not the primary goal.
 Therefore, your website is also a potential target, no matter how many users it has, what kind of content it shows and what kind of data it manages.

 What is a hacked website useful for a hacker?

 - to secretly install software for illegal so-called “bot networks”.
 This network is rented out by hackers for all sorts of illegal purposes, for example, remote attacks on other websites (DDOS attacks);

 - to encrypt the website and release it again for a ransom (ransomware) – stupid if you don’t have a backup then;

 - for “Black Hat SEO” by placing dubious links to other websites (and renting such links) in order to increase the reputation of the target pages in Google;

 - it also illegally diverts server processing power to lucrative BitCoin mining systems;

 - the server is misused for sending mass mails (spam),